-- The client is encouraged to stay in the developing process for the entire DE session
+- Encourages the client to stay in the developing process for the entire DE session

-- An experience of depth is encouraged, by directing the client to notice thoughts, feelings, memories and physical sensations
+- Encourages an experience of depth, by directing the client to notice thoughts, feelings, memories and physical sensations

-- A sense of fluidity, movement and process is supported and encouraged
+- Supports and encourages a sense of fluidity, movement and process

-- The therapist uses reflective listening and channels the client further into the depth of the experience
+- Uses reflective listening and channels the client further into the depth of the experience

-- The client is encouraged to put experiences into language
+- Encourages the client to put experiences into language

-- The therapist refocuses the client towards what they sense are missed experiences, and directs them to deepen into these missed experiences.
+- Refocuses the client towards what they sense are missed experiences, and directs them to deepen into these missed experiences.